Top 5 Playwrights

 Sunday 8th December 2019

-The West End is home to some of the best plays from around the world.
+The West End is home to some of the best plays worldwide.
 Whether this includes exciting new ideas or revivals of old classics, there is truly no limit to the superlative quality of a West End play.
-The people responsible for such masterpieces are the hard-working playwrights, who bless us with insightful perspectives, intriguing stories and fascinating characters.
+The people responsible for such masterpieces are the hard-working playwrights who bless us with insightful perspectives, intriguing stories and fascinating characters.
 Choosing the best playwrights of all time is a challenging task, but without further ado, here are the selected top 5:

 5 – Oscar Wilde

 One of the West End’s most popular writers in the 1890s, Oscar Wilde was an Irish poet and playwright.
 Some of his most notable works include ‘An Ideal Husband’, ‘Lady Windemere’s Fan’ and ‘The Importance of Being Earnest’; all of which were performed in London’s West End throughout the course of 2018.
 As well as his plays, Wilde is also remembered for his novel entitled ‘The Picture of Dorian Gray’.

 Wilde was undoubtedly a very talented writer.
 In order to create convincing characters, he would often observe both the humorous and tragic parts of human behaviour.
 This consequently allowed him to portray human characteristics in a realistic fashion.
 An ability such as this also allowed Wilde to create characters that resonated with audiences, which likely explains the popularity of his plays.
 In addition to this, his plays are also rather timeless, due to the fact that they still resonate with modern-day audiences.